FranklinUmeObi/E-Business_GroupProject/README.md

 Our E-Business Group Project

 ## Guide
+Make sure you have Node.js Installed and set up

 ### To get the program running, type these into your command line 1 by 1
 ```